 Movement of water leads to distortion of edges of reflection in water.
 Turbulence in water is best indicated by using wavy horizontal lines to indicate distortion in the reflection due to turbulence.
 Add more ‘wave’ to the water stroke to indicate movement in water as well as discussed before.

 Increasing the distortion in reflection and making it darker gives impression of more turbulent water as shown below.
 Use appropriate level of distortion to indicate the level of turbulence you want.

 Indicating Reflection Using Water Stroke:

-In the techniques above, vertical lines were used for calm reflection and distorted reflection using horizontal lines were used to indicate turbulent water with water stroke added as well.
+In the techniques above, vertical lines were used for calm reflection and distorted reflection using horizontal lines were used to draw turbulent water with water stroke added as well.
 Another technique is to use water stroke itself to indicate reflection by using more stroke to darken the area indicating reflection as shown below.
 Since stroke direction is horizontal, this technique can be used for drawing turbulent reflection.